Seasons

 Buy a Dehumidifier

-The reason you can’t sleep at night isn’t because of the heat, it’s because of the humidity.
-You furniture, clothes, bedsheets, and so on, all have this layer of humidity on them.
+The reason you can’t sleep at night isn’t just the heat; it’s the humidity.
+Your furniture, clothes, bedsheets, and so on all have this layer of humidity on them.
 Getting a dehumidifier will make your apartment so much more comfortable to live in.

-if you have one, a dehumidifier, either to help take moisture out of the room for whatever reason (or the bathroom, closets, etc.) or to dry clothes, especially if you can't or don't hang your garments outside to dry or the weather is just, drowning your balcony.
+If you have one, a dehumidifier can help take moisture out of the room or the bathroom, closets, etc. It can also dry clothes, especially if you can’t or don’t hang your garments outside to dry.

-It's also possible to get all-in-ones -- dehumidifier plus air purifier plus humidifier or different combinations of two of those.
+I found that the best model on the market is the Panasonic Hybrid model.
+It’s a little pricey at over 30,000 yen.
+It’s also possible to get all-in-ones — dehumidifier plus air purifier plus humidifier or different combinations of two of those.

 Netsu Sama Sheet